dane-git/simple-said/README.md

 - `said_v1` (str): SAID calculated for version 1 (if applicable).
 - `said` (str): The calculated SAID for the compact representation.
 - `paths` (list): Paths to fields where SAIDs were calculated.
-- `sads` (dict): Non-compact SAD structures with updated SAIDs at specific paths.
+- `sads` (dict): compact SAD structures with updated SAIDs at specific paths.
 - `saiders` (dict): Calculated SAIDs for individual paths in the SAD.
-- `compact` (dict): The compacted SAD with integrated SAIDs.
+- `compact` (dict): The compacted final SAD with integrated SAIDs.
 - `non_compact` (dict): The non-compacted SAD with integrated SAIDs.
 - `major_version_detected` (int): The major version number detected from the SAD.
 - `label`: the said label.